 Star of Marvel's Shang-Chi, First Asian-Fronted Movie in the Marvel Cinematic Universe

-Simu Liu made history as the star of the first Asian-fronted movie in the Marvel Cinematic Universe in Destin Daniel Cretton’s Shang-Chi and the Legend of the Ten Rings, which garnered him the People’s Choice Award for Favorite Action Movie Star.
+Simu Liu made history as the star of the first Asian-fronted movie in the Marvel Cinematic Universe in Destin Daniel Cretton’s Shang-Chi and the Legend of the Ten Rings, which premiered to critical and commercial acclaim and garnered him the People’s Choice Award for Favorite Action Movie Star.
+Liu’s ascent to superstardom, during which he very vocally championed greater diversity in film and media, caused him to be named one of TIME Magazine’s 100 Most Influential People of 2022.

-Liu’s New York Times Bestselling memoir, We Are Dreamers: An Immigrant Superhero Origin Story, details his family’s journey from Harbin, China to Hollywood, California and was released by HarperCollins.
+Liu’s New York Times Bestselling memoir, We Are Dreamers: An Immigrant Superhero Origin Story, details his family’s journey from Harbin, China to Hollywood, California, and was released by HarperCollins.
 Liu immigrated to Canada at the age of five and is fluent in Mandarin.
-He is currently developing long-form projects under his 4:12 Entertainment banner, through which he has previously directed, produced and optioned content for film and digital.